-Speaking of islands, there are only about 1,000 of them, the most famous of which, Hvar, is just as sexy as anything you’ll spy in Cannes or Lake Como.
+It has more than 1,000 islands (several of them secret)Speaking of islands, there are only about 1,000 of them, the most famous of which, Hvar, is just as sexy as anything you’ll spy in Cannes or Lake Como.
 Brac is another gorgeous island of seductive rolling hills and isolated bays, but for our money the remote Lastovo Archipelago is where to really get away from it all.
 Made up of 46 islands with a total population of 792, the entire archipelago is a nature park with 60% of its territory covered in forest.

 It’s got some of the best beaches in Europe (and plenty of nude ones)Let’s be honest: beaches are the main draw here, and the options are endless.
 Brac’s Zlatni Rat and Sakarun Beach on the placid island of Dugi Otok are two of the most stunning in all of Europe, but there’s also nothing wrong with picking up a bottle of vino and wandering to the nearest beach from any of the towns dotting the shore to take in the fiery sunsets.
 Nude beaches are also quite the rage around these parts, with naturalists scampering about in the buff on clothing-optional beaches that dominate small islands like Jerolim.

 The food is seriously underratedWhen was the last time you turned to your significant other and said, “Let’s go out for Croatian tonight"?
 The Mediterranean cuisine isn’t as famous as Italian, which it resembles -- with hints of Turkish, Slavic, and Hungarian influences melded together to create earthy dishes centered around fresh fish like sea bass, tuna, and squid.
 The lamb dish vitalac is a delicious staple around places like Brac, and the hearty local red wines are as underrated as the food.
 And you’re not leaving here without tangling with the dangerously stiff homemade local fruit booze known as rakia.

-Perhaps the most surprising aspect of a trip to Croatia is exploring the vast number of beautifully preserved, highly walkable medieval towns that line the coast, from the churches of Zadar to the fortresses of Sibenik to the famous walled city of Dubrovnik (thanks Game of Thrones.)
+It’s got awesomely well-preserved medieval townsPerhaps the most surprising aspect of a trip to Croatia is exploring the vast number of beautifully preserved, highly walkable medieval towns that line the coast, from the churches of Zadar to the fortresses of Sibenik to the famous walled city of Dubrovnik (thanks Game of Thrones.)
 Less well known is the historic town of Trogir, a UNESCO World Heritage Site making up one of the best preserved ancient cities in all of Europe … which, by the way, also happens to be AN ISLAND.